 If your authorized treating provider writes you entirely out of work or your employer is unable to accommodate your work restrictions, you will be placed out of work.
 You will stop receiving your regular paycheck and you should begin receiving weekly workers’ compensation checks from the workers’ compensation insurance company that services your employer.

 This is called temporary total disability or TTD.
-Your TTD payments are two-thirds of your average weekly wage for the 52 weeks prior to your work injury.
 While you are out on TTD it is important to talk to your employer about how workers’ compensation and health insurance coverage interact.

 If you usually contribute to your health insurance premium through payroll deduction, your employer may not automatically notify you that you need to continue making these contributions to maintain your health insurance.
 Ask your employer if and how you should make these contributions, and verify the answer with the insurance company.
 And keep a record of these communications!

 Do not assume your regular health insurance contributions are coming out of your TTD check!

 If your employer continues to make health insurance payments for you, but you are not paying your usual health insurance premiums while on workers’ comp, your health insurance may end up being cancelled before you ever realize you owe anything.
 Talk to your employer, and find out if you need to send in a check each pay period to keep your health insurance coverage current.

 What Happens to My Health Insurance If I’m Fired After Filing for Workers’ Comp?